rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 ## 3. Connecting to our private cluster from the Internet

-Now that we have deploy the cluster, how we can access to the console that it's not exposed neither in the Azure Firewall?
+Now that we have deployed the cluster, how can we access the console that is not exposed through the Azure Firewall?

-As we discussed in the previous blog post, there are several options, like having a VPN Gateway, an Express Route or even deploying a VM and use Azure Bastion to connecting from there to the Bastion.
+As we discussed in the previous blog post, there are several options, like having a VPN Gateway, an Express Route, or even deploying a VM and using Azure Bastion to connect from there to the Bastion.

-But there is a very simple, cost-effective way to do that, use the Bastion for enable a [Proxy Socks5](https://en.wikipedia.org/wiki/SOCKS) ssh connection.
+But there is a very simple, cost-effective way to do that: use the Bastion to enable a [Proxy Socks5](https://en.wikipedia.org/wiki/SOCKS) SSH connection.

 A SOCKS proxy is an SSH encrypted tunnel in which configured applications forward their traffic down, and then, on the server-end, the proxy forwards the traffic to the general Internet.

 Unlike a VPN, a SOCKS proxy has to be configured on an app-by-app basis on the client machine, but we can set up apps without any specialty client software as long as the app is capable of using a SOCKS proxy.
 On the server-side, all you need to configure is SSH.

-Let's do try it!
+Let's try it!

 * Connect to the bastion using the private key generated